DIY 3D Printing

 If you started slicing directly from the Layout step, a Slicer window should automatically pop up.
 If you are attempting to Slice directly from the Files tab, you will need to use the Cloud Slicer option from the Slice drop-down menu.

-Using 3DPrinterOS's "Cloud Slicer" to Slice a File
+Using 3DPrinterOS's "Prusa Slicer" to Slice a File for Prusa Printers

 Step 01: